PostgREST/postgrest/docs/tutorials/tut0.rst

 .. image:: ../_static/tuts/tut0-request-flow.png

 To make an API we'll simply be building a database.
-All the endpoints and permissions come from database objects like tables, views, roles, and stored procedures.
+All the endpoints and permissions come from database objects like tables, views, roles, and functions.
 These tutorials will cover a number of common scenarios and how to model them in the database.

 By the end of this tutorial you'll have a working database, PostgREST server, and a simple single-user todo list API.